Israel is trying to keep out Russian oligarchs fleeing sanctions — but some have already arrived

 Israel’s Channel 12 News reported last week that the government plans to limit the amount of time private planes and yachts are allowed to stay at Israeli airports and docks to just 48 hours.
 The move comes as a flurry of rented private jets departing Russian cities and bound for Tel Aviv raised speculation that Moscow’s well-heeled elite are fleeing for Mediterranean shores.

 At least 14 rented private planes have departed from Moscow and landed at Israel’s Ben Gurion Airport in the past 12 days, Channel 12 News reported Saturday.
-Western nations, including Britain, the United States and European Union, have all imposed sanctions on some of Russia’s most prominent businessmen.
+Western nations, including Britain, the United States and European Union, have all imposed sanctions on some of Russia’s most prominent business executives.

 “Some of them have arrived, not with their own planes, and are staying at the houses of their spouses, their friends,” Elise Brezis, director of the Azrieli Center for Economic Policy at Bar-Ilan University in central Israel, said of the Russian oligarchs landing in the country.
 Last week, she led what she said was a tense meeting with representatives from Israel’s Finance Ministry, the Bank of Israel and other government offices and financial institutions over how to handle the presence of Russian oligarchs in Israel.